AyatanaIndicators/ayatana-indicator-datetime/README.md

   LiveActions for production and MockActions for testing).

-  Exporter exports the Actions and Menus onto the DBus, and also emits a signal if/when the busname is lost so indicator-datetime-service knows when to exit.
+  Exporter exports the Actions and Menus onto the DBus, and also emits a signal if/when the busname is lost so ayatana-indicator-datetime-service knows when to exit.

   include/datetime/menu.h<br />
   include/datetime/actions.h<br />